stepperman/portfolio/src/assets/md/antigravity.md

 ### Animations

 It might be a surprise considering how extremely good the game looks (lol), but everything is drawn by me.
-Contrary to what others say, nothing has been rotoscoped, although I did use the jump animation from Prince of Persia as reference, which was also an inspiration to this game.
-For the rest, I just looked up videos of people, or googled images of them in certain poses as reference to draw those poses in my game.
+I used real videos as reference for how I should animate it, and for one animation I also used Prince of Persia as reference, which was also an inspiration to this game. game.
 Neat.

 ### State Machine